 But I also know that on a mental and emotional level, easing into a completely new way of eating is much easier to handle, and it gives me plenty of time to discover new recipes to have in my cooking arsenal to make things easier.

 What I gave up first

-The second decision was to give up all of the chemical filled, processed snack foods.
+The second decision was to give up most of the processed snack foods.
 Those are almost gone now and now I’m looking at some traditional substitutions.
 I really love raw, unsalted almonds, and bananas with a little bit of homemade almond butter.
-I still have a small amount of processed snacks, But I often find myself reaching for a piece of fruit, some cut veggies or a handful of almonds to snack on instead.
+I still have a small number of processed snacks, But I often find myself reaching for a piece of fruit, some cut veggies, or a handful of almonds to snack on instead.
 They just make me feel better.
-They processed foods leave me much more lethargic and I tend to feel much more yucky when I consume too many highly processed foods.
+The processed foods leave me feeling sleepy and I tend to feel much yuckier when I consume too many highly processed foods.

 Luckily for me, I had already cut out pretty much all fast food, and I really don’t miss it.
 If I am going to go for fast food, now I try to opt for better choices and avoid burgers and fries!
 I had to eat a meal this past week in which my only choice was pretty much a burger and fries.
 It was amazing how sluggish and gross it made me feel.
 I was actually craving fresh produce like crazy after this meal!

 Canned goods…yes or no?

 I’ve made the choice to not completely do away with canned goods.
 But I am cutting way back and using far more fresh and frozen.
 The few canned goods that I do use, come from companies that use BPA-free cans.
 But diced tomatoes that I use for cooking will be canned.